-When learning how to dimension a multiple view drawing, the goal is to portray a clear and concise visual representation of the part or assembly.
+A properly dimensioned multiple view drawing portrays a clear and concise visual representation of the part or assembly.
 A great rule of thumb is to place the dimension in the view in which the part is facing when the machining or construction practice is in progress.
 For example, if a worker is drilling four 14 mm holes in the top plate of the Bracket, then draw the dimensions in the top view, both the x and y-axis location and the drill diameter.
-Likewise, in a forged or cast part, add the radius or fillets in the proper view, so the pattern maker can easily read the drawing and make the correct choices.
-Check every circle, line and arc at the end of the dimensioning process to make sure that there are not any missing measurements.
+Likewise, in a forged or cast part, add the radius or fillets in the proper view so that the pattern maker can easily read the drawing and make the correct production choices.
+Check every circle, line, and arc at the end of the dimensioning process to make sure you havenot missed any measurements.

-For those new CAD operators with previous experience, you already know that this Bracket is missing the draft angle and the necessary fillets on the edges to prevent a poorly made casting.
+CAD operators with previous drafting experience may recognize that this Bracket is missing the draft angle and the necessary fillets on the edges to prevent a poorly made casting.
 Manufacturing this part from stock will add an extreme amount of time to the machining process, and therefore a large cost to the finished product.
 There are additional World Class CAD chapters in other texts that will discuss the intricate steps of designing a cast part, so you can believe for the present that making the Bracket is a process of machining from a solid block of material.

-Figure 11.01 - Dimensioning the Bracket Problem
+Figure 11.01 - The Bracket problem ready for dimensioning